g-raman/uenroll/README.md

 > [!CAUTION]
 > Safari/Brave/MacOS users, access via a browser to localhost is denied by default.
 > You need to create self signed certificate and drizzle studio should work.
+> For brave you also need to disable shields for the website.

 ```bash
 brew install mkcert